DinhNGN/cse15l-lab-reports/lab_report4.md

 ![image](https://user-images.githubusercontent.com/122498399/221482594-0df86fe5-9cf0-415e-aa9a-df166e2a39c5.png)

 ## Second Step (Step 5)~ Cloning Fork of Repository
 - This step was straightforward,I went ahead and clicked on the linked page in the Week 7 Github, through "`the lab 7 repo`" link where I would click on "`<> code`" for a drop down.
 Through this drop down, I will click on the icon next to the URL in the drop down, to successfully copy the repository.
-Following this, I will type in the command, "`git clone https://github.com/ucsd-cse15l-w23/lab7.git`" to clone the repository onto the server.
+Following this, I will type in the command, `git clone https://github.com/ucsd-cse15l-w23/lab7.git` to clone the repository onto the server.

 ![image](https://user-images.githubusercontent.com/122498399/221489122-2bd0c1c2-cc5a-4702-8416-434dc690800b.png)